Asset managers to invest 9 billion pounds in UK firms and projects

 LONDON Six asset managers will put about 9 billion pounds over the next five years into high-yielding investments in British companies, schools and roads following tax changes, a funds industry body said on Thursday.

-Chancellor George Osborne announced on Wednesday that interest accrued on private placement investments, a form of long-term, non-bank debt financing for smaller firms and infrastructure projects, would be exempt from withholding tax.
+British finance minister George Osborne announced on Wednesday that interest accrued on private placement investments - a form of long-term, non-bank debt financing for smaller firms and infrastructure projects - would be exempt from withholding tax.

 Allianz Global Investors, Aviva, Friends Life, Legal and General, Prudential and Standard Life - all fund management arms of insurers - intend to make investments totalling around 9 billion pounds in private placements and other direct lending to British firms, the Investment Management Association (IMA) said.